TI-Tokyo/riak-docs-fork/content/riak/ts/1.0.0/developing/erlang.md

         {ColumnNames::[binary()], Rows::[tuple()]} | {error, Reason::term()}
 ```

 Execute a `SELECT ...` query with the client.
-The result returned is either a tuple containing a list of columns as binaries in the 1st element and a list of records, each represented as a list of values, in the 2nd element, or an `{error, Reason}` tuple.
+The result returned is either a tuple containing a list of columns as binaries in the 1st element and a list of records, each represented as a list of values, in the 2nd element, or an `&#123;error, Reason&#125;` tuple.

 #### `stream_list_keys/4`